beetbox/confuse/docs/index.rst

 This example allows the constant to override the default verbosity level, which would otherwise come from a configuration file.

+Assignment works be creating a new "source" for configuration data at the top of the stack.
+This new source takes priority over all other, previously-loaded sources.
+You can cause this explicitly by calling the ``set()`` method on any view.
+A related method, ``add()``, works similarly but instead adds a new *lowest-priority* source to the bottom of the stack.
+This can be used to provide defaults for options that may be overridden by previously-loaded configuration files.

 YAML Tweaks